XCharts-Team/XCharts/Documentation/xcharts-configuration-EN.md

 ## `DataZoom`

 DataZoom component is used for zooming a specific area, which enables user to investigate data in detail, or get an overview of the data, or get rid of outlier points.
-Currently only the control 'X' axis is supported.
+Currently only the control `X` axis is supported.

 * `enable`: Whether to show dataZoom.
 * `supportInside`: Whether built-in support is supported.
 Built into the coordinate system to allow the user to zoom in and out of the coordinate system by mouse dragging, mouse wheel, finger swiping (on the touch screen).